Frequently Asked Questions

 How should I handle a situation in which the WIC customer is abusive or not courteous to a store cashier?

-If a WIC customer is rude, or attempts to violate WIC Program rules, you may complete and submit to the WIC Program a WIC Customer Incident Report (PDF: 130.08KB/1 page).
+If a WIC customer is rude, or attempts to violate WIC Program rules, you may complete and submit to the WIC Program a WIC Customer Incident Report (PDF).
 Please make sure you fill in as much information regarding what happened as possible.
 When we receive this form, the local agency which provides WIC services to the participant’s family will discuss the situation with the family or take more serious action, if warranted.

 Yes, but the price of the deposit cannot be included in the total amount charged on the WIC voucher.
 The WIC customer must pay the deposit by themselves.